FailAcademy/learning/wdp-vancouver/_lessons/week-04/05-programming-interview.md

 ## Lab Activity (All-Day)

-In today's lesson, you'll be presented with typical programming interview questions which you might encounter if you were applying for a job at a company like Facebook, Google, Amazon, or Microsoft (or even a local start-up).
+In today's lesson, you'll be presented with typical programming interview questions which you might encounter if you were applying for a developer job.

-The exercises today will be very difficult, but will only require using JavaScript techniques that you have already learned.
+The exercises today will be challenging, but for the most part will require using JavaScript techniques that you have already learned.
 You'll have the entire day to complete the questions.

-You mission is to try to apply what you've learned, and attempt to come up with solutions to as many of the exercises as you can.
+Your mission is to try to apply what you've learned, and attempt to come up with solutions to as many of the exercises as you can.

-You may work on the questions as a group, or as part of more than one group to solve the exercises.

-If you or your group comes up with a solution, we'll share it with the class, and discuss your implementation as well as discuss other potential solutions.

 **Tips For Success:**